-The Downlands Partnership works with volunteers to carry out countryside management work across NE Surrey (Tadworth to Tatsfield) and in the neighbouring boroughs of Croydon and Sutton.
+The Downlands Partnership works with volunteers to carry out countryside management work across NE Surrey (Tadworth to Tatsfield) and in the urban fringe neighbouring London boroughs of Croydon and Sutton.

-Why not join us in this valuable and enjoyable work by checking out our Downlands Partnership Volunteer Task Programme Spring 2019 (PDF) to see what great practical countryside volunteering activities we have on offer to try this season during April to June 2019.
+Why not join us in this valuable and enjoyable work by checking out our Downlands Partnership Volunteer Task Programme Summer 2019 (PDF) to see what great practical countryside volunteering activities we have on offer to try this season during July to September 2019.